zoxpx/pxdocs/content/install-with-other/docker/shared/runc-enable-portworx.md

 hidden: true
 ---

-Once you install the PX OCI bundle and systemd configuration from the steps above, you can start and control PX runC directly via systemd.
+Once you install the Portworx OCI bundle and systemd configuration from the steps above, you can control Portworx directly via systemd.

-Below commands reload systemd configurations, enable and starts the Portworx service.
+Below commands reload systemd configurations, enable and start the Portworx service.

 ```text